Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Kernels with Transformational Invariance

 \subsection{Positive Definiteness of Translation-Invariant Best-Fit Kernels}

-There are two criteria that need to be met when trying to embed transformational invariance into SVM kernels. (i) The kernel will need to be invariant with respect to the particular transformations of interest in the application domain. (ii) The kernel will need to be positive definite to have provable guarantees of performance.

-$K_{TI,best,base}$ satisfies property (i) as established in Lemma \ref{lemma:sym}.
+There are two criteria that need to be met when trying to embed transformational invariance into SVM kernels. (i) The kernel will need to be invariant with respect to the particular transformations of interest in the application domain. (ii) The kernel will need to be positive definite to have provable guarantees of performance. $K_{TI,best,base}$ satisfies property (i) as established in Lemma \ref{lemma:sym}.
 Concerning property (ii) though, in general, $K_{TI,best,base}$ is an indefinite kernel.
-We now show that when the base kernel is a normalized linear kernel, $K_{linear}(X_i, X_j) := \frac{1}{m} X_i^T X_j$, then it is indeed positive definite, in a random model, in the small sample regime of interest.
-Subsequently, in Theorem \ref{thm2}, we show that this also holds polynomial kernels that are of importance in practice.
+We now show that when the base kernel is a normalized linear kernel, $K_{linear}(X_i, X_j) := \frac{1}{m} X_i^T X_j$, then it is indeed positive definite in the small sample regime of interest under a probabilistic model for dependent features.